-With this information my human contacted the Administrative offices of the S.F.F.D. to determine if there were any family members who might be interested in receiving the helmet.
+With this information my human contacted the S.F.F.D.administrative offices to determine if there were any family members who might be interested in receiving the helmet.

-Mindy, in the Admin office, wasn’t initially hopeful she could locate the old records but said she would give it a shot as she thought the idea of returning the helmet was a great one, as she knew how much it would mean to family members.
+In the Admin office, Mindy wasn’t initially hopeful she could locate the old records but said she would give it a shot as she thought the idea of returning the helmet was a great one, as she knew how much it would mean to family members.

-Phone call after phone call, email after email, to all sorts of supportive people all engaged in trying to find if there was any family left to contact.
+Phone call after phone call, email after email, to all sorts of supportive people who all became engaged in trying to find if there was any family left to contact.

-Mike, the fire fighter, shared in a phone call, how he was fourth generation S.F.F.D. and that he had no equipment from any of his family members, as they had all been discarded.
-When my friend asked if a helmet would be an important item to have back in a family, Mike conveyed, through the distance and phone, his emotions, as he choked out just how much it would truly mean.
+Mike, the firefighter, shared in a phone call how he was fourth-generation S.F.F.D. and had no equipment from any of his family members, as they had all been discarded.
+When my friend asked if a helmet would be an important item to have back in a family, Mike conveyed; his emotions through the distance and phone as he choked out just how much it would truly mean.

-It became clear, after talking with one of the papers, that Alfred Betti dying of a heart attack at a fire may not be so newsworthy, though the archivist would continue to look for us.
+After talking with one of the newspaper reporters,, it became clear that Alfred Betti dying of a heart attack at a fire may not be so newsworthy, though the archivist would continue to look for us.

 Did I say us?

 Yes, I was getting as excited as he was though not so much that I was going to blurt out any suggestions.

 OK, a couple of days ago, Firefighter Mike called telling my man that he had some more information on Alfred Betti that he would forward by email.
 The exciting thing was that Alfred had a son named Phillip, who was living in Kihei, Hawaii.

 Mike had called him, as did Mindy, though neither knew the other had found him.